Richard Colbeck: Political career

 Colbeck is considered to belong to the moderate wing of the Tasmanian Liberals, and supported Malcolm Turnbull during the 2018 leadership spills; he was reportedly the only Tasmanian Liberal not to sign the petition calling for a second spill.
 In the new Morrison Ministry, he was appointed Assistant Minister for Agriculture and Water Resources.
 Prior to the 2019 federal election he was preselected in first place on the Liberals' Senate ticket and was re-elected.

 After the election, Colbeck was appointed Minister for Aged Care and Minister for Youth and Sport in the Second Morrison Ministry.
 Between August and September 2020, Colbeck was criticised for his handling of COVID-19 outbreaks in aged care facilities in Victoria, resulting in the deaths of 350 aged care residents as of late August 2020.
 There were calls by the Labor opposition for Colbeck to be sacked as aged care minister.
 In September 2020, Colbeck was also censured by the Senate by 25–21 votes for failing to take responsibility for a "crisis in the aged care sector", but he was defended by the Prime Minister who said that the majority of the sector was unaffected during the pandemic.
 In December 2020, his aged care portfolio was subsequently passed to health minister Greg Hunt, with Colbeck continuing as Minister for Senior Australians and Aged Care Services and Minister for Sport.
 He held these portfolios until May 2022, following the appointment of the Albanese ministry.

-During Colbeck's tenure as sport minister, Sport Integrity Australia was created in 2020 as a replacement for the Australian Sports Anti-Doping Authority (ASADA).
+During Colbeck's tenure as sport minister, Sport Integrity Australia was created in 2020 as a replacement for the Australian Sports Anti-Doping Authority.
 A new National Sports Tribunal was also created as the avenue for appeals, replacing the role of the Administrative Appeals Tribunal.

-After the 2022 Russian invasion of Ukraine, Colbeck called for the International Shooting Sport Federation (ISSF) to remove Russian billionaire Vladimir Lisin as its President.
+After the 2022 Russian invasion of Ukraine, Colbeck called for the International Shooting Sport Federation to remove Russian billionaire Vladimir Lisin as its President.